Constraining black hole mimickers with gravitational wave observations: A simple model for non-spinning black hole mimickers

-For this initial study, we consider nonspinning, perfect fluid stars described by a polytropic equation of state (EOS).
-The matter in the star is thus described by an energy density $\epsilon$ and pressure $p$, related by $p = K \, \rho^{1 + 1/n}$, where $K > 0$ and $n > 0$ are the polytropic constant and index, respectively, and $\rho = \epsilon - n \, p$ is the rest mass density.
+For this initial study, we consider nonspinning perfect fluid stars described by a polytropic equation of state (EOS).
+The matter in the star is thus described by an energy density $\epsilon$ and pressure $p$, related by

+where $K > 0$ and $n > 0$ are the polytropic constant and index, respectively, and $\rho = \epsilon - n \, p$ is the rest mass density.
 While this is a very simple model, polytropic EOSs nevertheless provide a good description of the structure of some potential black hole mimickers, as shown in~\cite{Giudice:2016zpa}.
-We also show in the Supplemental Material that the tidal deformability-mass relationships for more compact boson stars (from~\cite{2017PhRvD..95h4014C,Cardoso_etal_data_URL}) are well approximated (at least in the quadrupolar and octupolar cases) by those of stars with polytropic EOSs.
+We also show that the tidal deformability-mass relationships for more compact boson stars (from~\cite{2017PhRvD..95h4014C,Cardoso_etal_data_URL}) are well approximated (at least in the quadrupolar and octupolar cases) by those of stars with polytropic EOSs.

+In Fig.~\ref{fig:polytropic_and_boson_star_Lambda_vs_M}, we compare the tidal deformabilities as a function of mass for boson stars with a quartic self-interaction from~\cite{2017PhRvD..95h4014C,Cardoso_etal_data_URL} with those of polytropic stars of different polytropic index.
+In order to make these curves comparable, we scale the masses by the maximum mass.
+We find that the tidal deformabilities for larger values of $\tilde{\lambda}_B := \lambda_B(\MPl/m_B)^2$ are well approximated by those of polytropic stars.
+Here $m_B$ and $\lambda_B$ are the boson mass and coupling constant, corresponding to a potential for the boson field $\phi$ of $V(|\phi|^2) = m_B^2 |\phi|^2 + \lambda_B |\phi|^{4}/2$, and $\MPl$ is the Planck mass.
+We do not plot the results for the largest $\tilde{\lambda}_B$ or the solitonic boson star model from~\cite{2017PhRvD..95h4014C, Cardoso_etal_data_URL} as the data are not sufficiently finely sampled.

-Properties of these stellar models that are relevant for this investigation are their radii and multipolar tidal deformabilities for a given mass.
+The properties of these stellar models that are relevant for this investigation are their radii and multipolar tidal deformabilities for a given mass.
 These quantities determine the contact frequency, as well as the effects of the objects' tidal interactions on the waveform.
 We only need the dominant quadrupolar tidal deformability to model the waveforms to the accuracy necessary for the present study, but require higher multipolar tidal deformabilities to accurately model the contact frequency.
-We compute the stellar structure and tidal deformabilities in the standard way, by solving the Oppenheimer--Volkov equations for the stellar structure and then using the expressions from~\cite{Landry:2014jka} to obtain the tidal deformabilities.
-The final output is the radii and tidal deformabilities as a function of mass up to the maximum mass allowed by the EOS.
+We compute the stellar structure and tidal deformabilities by solving the Oppenheimer--Volkov equations for the stellar structure and then using the expressions from~\cite{Landry:2014jka} to obtain the tidal deformabilities.
+The final outputs are the radii and tidal deformabilities as a function of mass up to the maximum mass allowed by the EOS.

 Specifically, we consider the dimensionless quadrupolar tidal deformability $\Lambda := \lambda/M^5$, where $\lambda$ is the dimensionful quadrupolar tidal deformability and $M$ is the star's mass~\cite{Wade:2014vqa}.
 Here $\lambda$ is given by $Q_{ij} = -\lambda \, \mathcal{E}_{ij}$, where $Q_{ij}$ is the star's induced quadrupole moment and $\mathcal{E}_{ij}$ is the external tidal field (see, e.g., \cite{Flanagan:2007ix}), all measured in mass units.
 The minimum value of $\Lambda$ (for a stable star), $\Lambda_\text{min}$, is attained by the maximum mass ($M_\text{max}$) stable star, and since $\Lambda$ is dimensionless, $\Lambda_\text{min}$ only depends on $n$, not $K$.
 The $\Lambda_\text{min}$ values for the polytropic indices we consider range from $3.7$ for $n = 0.5$ to $8500$ for $n = 2$, and the associated minimum radii are $1.58$ to $6.75$ times the Schwarzschild radius associated with the star's mass.